Skip to content

 Yes, it helps increase skin hydration levels.

-It can support skin regeneration, but should be used with caution.
+It can support skin regeneration, but should be used cautiously.

 Yes, a diet rich in antioxidants supports skin regeneration.